 A little bit about me

 As an older tutor I have quite a bit of work experience behind me.
 I graduated in 1992 in German, Italian and History and went on to work in Germany, London and Sydney in various marketing and communications roles that involved a fair bit of travel and working in a foreign language.

 After many years of challenging corporate life and long hours I became a mum in 2010 and took some time off to think about what I wanted to do next.
 I had already been working as a freelance writer for a few years and wanted to continue, but I also missed working with people.
 Explore Learning opened up in Southborough in 2012 and I thought I’d give it a go.
-Despite all my years of work experience I was still a bit nervous, as I had never worked with children before!
 I settled in quickly and loved the mix of the job.
 I enjoy talking to parents and being part of the team, as well as the rewards of helping the kids.
-It fits perfectly around my freelance writing work and the school day.
-I feel pretty proud of my work/life balance these days, it’s even allowed me the time to write my first novel.
+It fits perfectly around my freelance writing work and the school day – it’s even allowed me the time to write my first novel.

 What I love about working at Explore is getting to know the families.
 Having been at Southborough for five years, I’ve seen whole sets of siblings come through our doors.
 We get to know them all – even their pets!
 I’ve always loved problem solving and it’s great when you can help a child finally figure out something they’ve been struggling with.
 But I also love the way we help the family as a whole; if you can build a child’s confidence, take away stress and worry, everyone in the family benefits.

 What do you do in a typical tutoring session?